Peru national cricket team: Central American Championship

 After the success of the expanded 2014 South American Championships in Lima, Cricket Panama were inspired to invite additional teams to their March 2015 Central American Championship (CAC) in Panama City.
 The invitees that accepted were Peru, Brazil and M.C.C, who took their place alongside regulars Mexico, Costa Rica, El Salvador and, of course, Panama.

 Another of the CAC regulars, Belize, pulled out at the eleventh hour, and their place was taken by a Panama A side, to keep the number of teams at eight, divided into two groups of four, playing T20 games.

 The Llamas first match, on March 17, was against the M.C.C, who had just been on the wrong end of a hard-fought series in Suriname, and were in no mood to be generous.
 Featuring a number of County players and ex-players, they racked up an imposing 200 for 8 off their 20 overs.
 Peru, batting second, were never in the hunt and faltered to 79, for a chastening loss.

 The next game was against old sparring partners, Brazil, on March 18.
 Again Peru bowled first and did well to keep the Brazil score down to 141 for 8.
 The reply started well, with Hallett, Soulsby and Myers all making quick runs, but after a mid-innings stutter, the run rate started to climb alarmingly.
 Some good late innings clubbing, and hard running, from man-of-the-match Buesst (35*) and Chaplin (5*), saw Peru home with 3 balls to spare, for a famous 5-wicket victory.

 The last group game was against Panama A on the morning of March 19.
 Batting first, Peru racked up 147 for 9 off their 20 overs, with Soulsby (39), Buesst (35) and Myers (29) the main contributors.
 In a mirror image of the game the day before, the Panama A reply got off to a fast start and then faltered in the middle overs, as they lost wickets and the run rate increased.
 However, they got over the line with 3 balls to spare, and 5 wickets in hand, thanks to some good death batting.

 The upshot of these group games was that Peru came third in the group, thereby missing out on progressing to the semi-final stage.
 They were able to take solace in a victory, that afternoon, over Costa Rica, who had come also third in their group, to claim 5th place.
 Drained from the morning's narrow loss, Peru's batsman struggled to a total of 109 for 8 from their 20 overs, with Soulsby and Myers again in the runs.
 However, the bowlers, led by Spry (3 for 12) and Roughton (3 for 14) and backed up by some good fielding, did enough to keep the Costa Rica batting line-up down to a total of 91 all out.

-This was a satisfying end to an excellent tournament, with two wins and two losses.
+Thus the Llamas tournament ended with a record of two wins and two losses.